 The Woodchipper is the most extreme, and some riders say it’s a bit much, designed to be ridden in the drops most of the time.
 The Cowbell, on the other hand, is rather subtle.
 For me, the Cowchipper is where it’s at.
 When riding rougher terrain I move my hands to the drops, where the hand position is just wide enough to offer extra stability.
 Yet I can still enjoy the variety of hand positions offered by drop bars, which helps prevent nerve damage on long rides.

 Note: I did need to purchase this new stem to accommodate the larger diameter of the Cowchipper compared to the stock bars on my 2018 LHT.

 As a small-handed individual, the LHT’s stock drop bars were too deep for me.
 My hands would cramp up on long descents, and I was never able to find a compatible set of brake levers that helped.
 When I switched to the Cowchippers the problem immediately went away.
 I find their shallower drop and flared angles to be way, way more comfortable.

-However, given their popularity with the largely male cohort of bikepackers, it seems that larger-handed riders like them too.
+Given their popularity with the majority male cohort of bikepackers, it seems that larger-handed riders like them too.

 Saddle and Seat Post

 I started my bike travel adventures with a Brooks B17 saddle and never looked back.
 I still use it for gravel and off-road riding on my LHT and find it totally adequate, even for long tours and ultra-distance race events.

 This isn’t specific to off-road riding, but eventually I learned that leather saddles don’t allow for as much backward adjustment of the saddle on the seat post.
 This explained why I sometimes felt like my saddle was too far forward.
 I ended up buying an offset seat post like this one and now my Brooks saddle feels like it’s in the right place.